Get the Skills You Need for the 21st-Century Workplace

 All titles are segmented into short, pedagogical clips, ideal for intermittent use during classroom lectures.
 For off-site viewing, students can choose to watch an entire film without interruption.
 Titles within the collection are sorted across distinct, browsable subject categories, enabling refined searches for available titles in specific topic areas.

-Learn360 is the ultimate streaming multimedia resource for K–12 schools—the complete district solution.
-Teachers, students, and parents can access more than 191,500 supplemental resources on any Internet-enabled device, anytime, anywhere through their school’s subscription.
+Learn360 is the ultimate streaming video resource for K–12 schools—the complete district solution.
+Teachers, students, and parents can access more than 170,000 supplemental resources on any Internet-enabled device, anytime, anywhere through their school’s subscription.
 Learn360’s platform is carefully curated to make it easy to find the wealth of videos, interactives, printables, audio content, and maps and flags.
 With features designed by educators, the entire site can be filtered to highlight engaging content aligned to your school or district’s K–12 classroom needs.
-Plus, educators will love Learn360’s Topic Centers, which bundle together video, printable, and interactive assets in popular curricular subjects, allowing teachers to save time looking for appropriate materials and create dynamic lessons that will captivate their students.
+Plus, educators will love Learn360’s Topic Centers, which bundle together video, printable, and interactive assets on popular curricular subjects, allowing teachers to save time looking for appropriate materials and create dynamic lessons that will captivate their students.

 Central Middle School, Honolulu, HI: